 Tom lives near Dayton, Ohio with his wife, Sara.
-They’re the proud grandparents of two grand-dogs, a grand-cat and a grand-bunny, by way of their twenty-something son and daughter and their respective spouses.
-He received a B.Mus. in Music Education with a specialty in performance from Michigan State University and an M.S. in Organizational Psychology from the University of Central Florida.
+Their two children are grown and married, and they have one grandson.
+Tom received a B.Mus. in Music Education with a specialty in performance from Michigan State University and an M.S. in Organizational Psychology from the University of Central Florida.
 When he’s not writing he loves drinking coffee, canoeing, walking in the woods, and playing his trombones.

 4. Sample/Suggested Questions for Interviewers

 “You say in the book’s intro, ‘This isn’t your everyday Bible study method.’
 You sure came to some fresh new conclusions.
 What is this not-everyday Bible study method you used?”

 “Who is this book for?”

 “I think readers are going to find lots of surprises as they read this book.
 Did you run into any big surprises as you were writing it?”